 5) Regulate Temperatures

 Eczema worsens when the skin is dry.
 One common cause for loss of skin moisture is high temperature.
-You can avoid this by choosing cold or warm baths in instead of hot showers and setting your homes AC to cool.
+You can avoid this by choosing cold or warm baths stead of hot showers and setting your home's AC to cool.
 You should also invest in a humidifier, especially during hot and dry seasons.

 6) Avoid Harsh Products

-Using harsh soaps, chemicals, fragrances, and detergent cause skin irritation.
+Using harsh soaps, chemicals, fragrances, and detergents causes skin irritation.
 When your skin is irritated, eczema is formed or even worsens.
-You should only use mild cleaning products and non-perfumed skin care products to help prevent skin irritation.
+You should only use mild cleaning and non-perfumed skin care products to help prevent skin irritation.

 When to Seek Expert Dermatological Help

-If your child's eczema appears worsening, it's important to seek the expert help of Orlando dermatologist immediately.
+If your child's eczema appears to be worsening, it's essential to seek the expert help of an Orlando dermatologist immediately.
 A dermatologist is trained to assess any skin condition, including a thorough assessment of complications of eczema.

-Flare-ups of atopic dermatitis or eczema can be caused by fragrant products such as cosmetics, soaps, detergents, and perfumes.
-Harsh clothing can also trigger a flare-up such as cold air, dry climates, stress, and illnesses like a common cold.
+Flareups of atopic dermatitis or eczema can be caused by fragrant products such as cosmetics, soaps, detergents, and perfumes.
+Harsh clothing can also trigger a flareup, such as cold air, dry climates, stress, and illnesses like the common cold.

 Eczema FAQs

-The foods that can cause eczema flareups to include citrus fruits, gluten or wheat, dairy, eggs, soy, tomatoes, some nuts, and spices, like cloves, vanilla, and cinnamon.
+The foods that can cause eczema flare-ups include citrus fruits, gluten or wheat, dairy, eggs, soy, tomatoes, some nuts, and spices, like cloves, vanilla, and cinnamon.

 2. How does atopic dermatitis affect children's development?